ccall48/servicem8/README.md

     job.category  # will return a Response object representing a category job.completion_actioned_by  # will return a Response object representing the staff member that completed this job

+    # you can go as deep as you like with this, eg:
+        job.completion_actioned_by.navigating_to_job.company

+    # as long as the next object can be found, this should work unless its an obscure pesky field
+      feel free to raise issues for these

 to return the raw json response: